-- 145 OATT Attachment Y Section 31.2.8.2.1. - 146 December Order at PP 45-48.
+145 OATT Attachment Y Section 31.2.8.2.1.

 147 New York Independent System Operator, Inc., Request for Rehearing and Clarification of New York Independent System Operator, Inc., Docket No. ER13-102-007 (January 27, 2016) at pp 12-16.
 As indicated in its rehearing request, requiring the Responsible Transmission Owner to execute the Reliability Development Agreement under these circumstances is unnecessary, inconsistent with the requirements of other ISO/RTOs, and will create undue administrative burdens on the NYISO.